Barbell Quarter Squat

 Follow these step-by-step instructions to perform Barbell Quarter Squat with proper form and technique.

-Push through your heels to return to the starting position, fully extending your legs.
+Drive through your heels to push yourself back up to the starting standing position, fully extending your hips and knees.

 Secondary Muscles